 For code examples that demonstrate how to download the geographical locations codes, see Geographical Locations Code Example.

 Location Codes File Format

 The comma separated value (CSV) file contains data organized in the following non-localized column headings.
-Only the Display Name and Descriptor columns are localized depending on the file URL used above.
+Only the Bing Display Name is localized depending on the file URL used above.

 New columns may be added at any time, so your implementation must ignore unknown columns.

 The order of locations is not guaranteed, so you should not take dependencies on any perceived column sort order or hierarchy.

 If you specified Version as 2.0 when calling the GetGeoLocationsFileUrl operation, the following data is available in the downloaded file.
 Bing Ads API currently only supports file format version 2.0.

 |Location Id||The unique Bing Ads system identifier for the location.
 You must use this value to set the location criterion.|

 |Bing Display Name||The optional name that you can use to display the locations data, for example to users of your application.
 Vertical bars are used to separate the location components from most to least specific.
 For example given Seattle|Washington|United States the most specific component is the city of Seattle within the state of Washington of the United States.